dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

 my_query = DVLA::Kaping::Query.new('match_phrase', foo: 'Bar')
 my_query.to_json
 ```
-this is equivalent to writing this JSON query
+this is equivalent to writing this query in JSON

 ```Ruby
 my_query = { "query":